swiseman/nn_coref/modifiedBCS/README.md

 import os

 def flatten(root_dir,flat_dir,file_suf="auto_conll"):
+    if not os.path.exists(flat_dir):
+        os.makedirs(flat_dir)

     matches = subprocess.check_output("find %s -name *%s" % (root_dir,file_suf),shell=True)
     matches = matches.split('\n')[:-1]
     for match in matches:
         match_fields = match.split('/')
         shutil.copyfile(match, os.path.join(flat_dir,match_fields[-4]+"_"+match_fields[-1]))

-flatten("conll-2012/v4/data/train/", "flat_train_2012")
+flatten("conll-2012/v4/data/train/data/english", "flat_train_2012")
 ```

 The same goes for creating flattened development and test directories.

 You will also need the list of animate and inanimate unigrams used by the Stanford Coref system.
-These can be found in the Stanford CoreNLP models jar under edu.stanford.nlp.models/dcoref, and they are also included here.
+These can be found in the Stanford CoreNLP models jar under edu.stanford.nlp.models.dcoref .

 ## Running

 To extract the Basic+ features described in the paper, first create a directory to store log files (say, `execdir'), and then type the following

 ```
-java -jar -Xmx30g modifiedBCS/target/scala-2.11/moarcoref-assembly-1.jar ++modifiedBCS/base.conf -execDir execdir -numberGenderData gender.data -animacyPath animate.unigrams.txt -inanimacyPath inanimate.unigrams.txt -trainPath flat_train_2012 -devPath flat_dev_2012 -testPath flat_dev_2012 -pairwiseFeats FINAL,MOARANAPH,MOARPW+bilexical -conjType NONE
+java -jar -Xmx30g modifiedBCS/target/scala-2.11/moarcoref-assembly-1.jar ++modifiedBCS/base.conf -execDir execdir -numberGenderData gender.data -animacyPath animate.unigrams.txt -inanimacyPath inanimate.unigrams.txt -trainPath flat_train_2012 -devPath flat_dev_2012 -testPath flat_test_2012 -pairwiseFeats FINAL+MOARANAPH+MOARPW+bilexical -conjType NONE
 ```

 The above assumes the gender and animacy files are in the current directory, and that the flattened CoNLL directories are flat_train_2012/, flat_dev_2012/, and flat_test_2012/.

 The argument to pairwiseFeats specifies which features to extract.
-The argument `FINAL,MOARANAPH,MOARPW+bilexical` corresponds to the Basic+ features described in the paper.
+The argument `FINAL+MOARANAPH+MOARPW+bilexical` corresponds to the Basic+ features described in the paper.
 The argument `FINAL` corresponds to the Basic feature set.
 We use the NONE argument to conjType for all experiments.

 There are additional options described in edu.harvard.nlp.moarcoref.MiniDriver.java.